Improved DIQKD protocols with finite-size analysis: Finite-size security proof

 where $\smf{\eps}$ is as defined in Eq.~\eqref{eq:VK}, and

 with $\mathcal{Q}$ being the set of all distributions on $\mathcal{D}$ that could be produced by applying some EAT channel to some state. \end{proposition} Informally, the Markov conditions impose the requirement that the register $T_j$ does not ``leak any information'' about the previous registers $S_{\upto{j-1}}$ beyond what is already available from $T_{\upto{j-1}} E$.
-(Without this Markov condition, one could for instance have channels such that $T_j$ simply contains a copy of $S_{j-1}$, in which case it would still be possible to derive a nontrivial min-tradeoff function, but the conclusion of the entropy accumulation theorem would be trivially false.)
+(Without this Markov condition, one could for instance have channels such that $T_j$ simply contains a copy of $S_{j-1}$, in which case there could be situations where a nontrivial min-tradeoff function holds but the conclusion of the entropy accumulation theorem would be completely false.)
 There is also an analogous EAT statement regarding the max-entropy~\cite{DFR20}, using a max-tradeoff function, though we will be using it slightly differently and will elaborate further on it at that point.

 We now describe how the EAT can be used to prove Theorem~\ref{th:rawHmin}.
 First, note that to prove Theorem~\ref{th:rawHmin} it would be sufficient to consider only the registers $\str{A}\Btstr\str{X}\str{Y}\Ctstr E$ of the state $\rho$ (the conditioning event $\OpPE$ is determined by $\Ctstr$ alone).
 The reduced state on these registers is the same as that at the point when Step~\ref{step:EATmap} of Protocol~\ref{prot:virtual} has finished looping over $j$, since the subsequent steps do not change these registers, and thus we can equivalently study that state in place of $\rho_{|\OpPE}$.
 From this point onwards, all smoothed min- or max-entropies refer to that state conditioned on $\OpPE$ (and normalized), hence for brevity we will omit the subscript specifying the state.